 Namutoni Mani Camp and Waterhole.
 The waterhole is a natural source located behind the fort and main camp.
-Strong lights illuminate the waterhole in the night.
-6 km to the north is the Groot Okevi located; also a natural source often frequented by leopards, cheetahs, elephants, herds of zebras.
+Strong lights illuminate the waterhole at night.
+6 km to the north is the Groot Okevi located; also a natural source often frequented by leopards, cheetahs, elephants, and herds of zebras.
 Dik-Dik Loop Drive near Namutoni, where lots of the lightweight Damara dik-dik antelopes occur.
 Another highlight at Namotoni is the Fisher's Pan, a paradise for birders, especially in the rainy season.

 - Anderson’s Gate in the south

 The Ombika Waterhole and the Okaukuejo Waterhole are popular for spotting black rhinos.
 Olifantsbad; as the name already indicates, huge herds of elephants, also lions, roan antelopes, and zebras are spotted.
 Best light in the afternoon.
 Gemsbokflakte; is popular with photographers because of the proximity to the waterhole to spot herds of elephants, lions, cheetahs, black rhinos, and of course, oryx antelopes.